brianloveswords/django-obi/README.md

 ## How to send badges

+**The authenticated user must have an email address associated with their account (that is, stored in the auth_user table and accessible by django.contrib.auth.models.User).
+Bad things will happen if the user has no email address.
+Always make sure the user has an email address!**

 Hook up a route to the view `send_badges`, and have a logged-in user make an empty POST request to it.